 He received his Bachelor of Science degree from South Dakota State University before coming to K-State for both his master’s and Ph.D. studies.
 Dr. DeRouchey has been part of the K-State faculty since 2001.

-Jaymelynn Farney is an assistant professor in the Animal Sciences and Industry Department at K-State.
+Jaymelynn Farney is an associate professor in the Animal Sciences and Industry Department at K-State.
 As a beef systems specialist, Dr. Farney is part of the K-State team on the Great Plains Grazing Project, researching the resilience and vulnerability of beef cattle production in the Southern Great Plains under changing climate, land use, and markets.
 Among other subjects, she studies cover crops and forage production for the project.

 Dr. Farney received her Bachelor of Science degree from K-State in 2007, and her Master’s Degree from Oklahoma State University in 2009.
 She returned to K-State for her Ph.D. studies, where she earned her doctorate in 2012.